I am still at an impasse in this chapter on Light, but in redoing some of the

 Further numbers can be had using all the above reasoning, plus the in cases of more particles rotating than in the 3P case, say 3 together on one side of the midpoint of particle B, or 4 or 5, that creates a possibility of more numbers to work with, as well as light particles of greater mass resulting.
 I also question rather the bending of light in a prism, does not, in all reality lower the strength of the light particle, so that light in is not exactly light out, nor are the ratios as perceived the same as those in working from my pure numbers, that is spectral numbers are worked back from the results.

 The question remains however is the 3P case itself the light particle (configuration of three particles), or just the particles BC when blown off the 3P case.
-As of January 2018 considering the need for light to be reflective off surfaces, only the BC particle will have the reversibly of motion to do this, although the bigger 4P Balanced particle would also.
+Considering the need for light to be reflective off surfaces, only the BC particle will have the reversibly of motion to do this, although the bigger 4P Balanced particle would also.
 But not the 3P, that in collisions would break apart rather then having reversibility.
 Here is what I mean by reversibility.
-For the set BC, coming from the 3P particle set ABC, so that BC has speed of c and slight "virtual" rotation speed also around the former point of contact AB, this set is in upright parallel configuration.
-When it collides with another particle, say hitting on C all motion is stopped and C torques to the colliding particle, but then re-toques to B, and being aligned reverts to linear causing a change in direction of BC, but preserving all it former speeds.
+For the set BC, coming from the 3P particle set ABC, so that BC has speed of c and some "virtual" rotation speed also around the former point of contact AB, this set is in upright parallel configuration.
+When it collides with another particle, say hitting on C all motion is stopped and C torques to the colliding particle, but then re-toques to B, and being aligned reverts to linear causing a reversal in direction of BC, but preserving all it former speeds, linear and rotational.

 If the 3P has rotational value of c the value when BC are blown off will be (equation C-11)